 On February 27, 2020, we entered into a Securities Purchase Agreement (the "Purchase Agreement") with several institutional investors, pursuant to which we agreed to issue and sell, in a registered direct offering (the "February 2020 Offering"), an aggregate of 4,571,428 shares (the "Shares") of our common stock at an offering price of \$1.05 per Share for gross proceeds of approximately \$4.8 million before the deduction of the Placement Agent fees and offering expenses.
 The Shares were offered by the Company pursuant to a registration statement on Form S-3 (File No. 333-227236).
-The Purchase Agreement contains customary representations, warranties and agreements by the Company and customary conditions to closing.
-In a concurrent private placement (the "Private Placement"), the Company agreed to issue to the investors that participated in the Offering, for no additional consideration, warrants, to purchase up to 2,971,428 shares of Common Stock (the "Original Warrants").
+The Purchase Agreement contained customary representations, warranties and agreements by the Company and customary conditions to closing.
+In a concurrent private placement (the "Private Placement"), the Company issued to the investors that participated in the February 2020 Offering, for no additional consideration, warrants, to purchase up to 2,971,428 shares of Common Stock (the "Original Warrants").
 The Original Warrants were initially exercisable six months following their date of issue and were set to expire on the five-year anniversary of such initial exercise date.
 The Original Warrants had an exercise price of \$1.15 per share subject to adjustment as provided therein.
 On March 12, 2020, the Company entered into private exchange agreements (the "Exchange Agreements") with holders of the Original Warrants.
 Pursuant to the Exchange Agreements, in return for a higher exercise price of \$1.24 per share of Common Stock, the Company issued new warrants to the Investors to purchase up to 3,200,000 shares of Common Stock (the "Exchange Warrants") in exchange for the Original Warrants.
 The Exchange Warrants, like the Original Warrants, are initially exercisable six months following their issuance (the "Initial Exercise Date") and expire on the five-year anniversary of their Initial Exercise Date.
-Other than having a higher exercise price, different issue date, Initial Exercise Date and expiration date, the terms of the Exchange Warrants are ident
+Other than having a higher exercise price, different issue date, Initial Exercise Date and expiration date, the terms of the Exchange Warrants are identical to those of the Original Warrants.
+On July 31, 2020, the Company filed a Form S-3 Registration Statement to register the shares of Common Stock issuable under the Exchange Warrants; the Registration Statement was declared effective by the SEC on August 13, 2020.